leticarolina/leticarolina/README.md

 - 👋 Hi, I’m Leticia Azevedo and I am from Brazil
-- 🌱 I’m currently learning front end development on React stage
+- 🌱 I’m currently learning web3 development along with some front end development
-- 📫 How to reach me, my telegram is @Leticarolina
+- 📫 How to reach me, my email is leticiac@email.com